A national demolition and environmental services contractor generating approximately $100M in annual revenue, operating across:

 Driven by:

-Leadership no longer relied on supplier reports to understand exposure.
+Leadership no longer relied on supplier reports to understand rental exposure.
+They owned the jobsite procurement data in real time.